grfigueira/CGI-Projeto3/README.md

 #### This was a group project for the **Computer Graphics and Interfaces** class at FCT-UNL.

 ## Usage
+We set up a Github Pages for this repository, so you can check out the result [here](https://grfigueira.github.io/CGI-Projeto3/)!

-Clone the repository and open `index.html` with a Live Server.
+Alternitavely, you can clone the repository and open `index.html` with a Live Server.
 You can use [this](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) VSCode plugin to do so.

 ---